zevero/danfoss-solar/README.md

 ## Tips

-Place your data (from the data-samples) folder into the data folder.
+Place your data into a folder named data (or rename the data-samples folder).
 Maybe you have to adjust prefix or path in model/danfoss.js.